 This whistle has no finger holes, creating a limited tonal range and making it ideal for signaling.
 Today, the whistle's use varies with each community, but in the past a leader used it to direct Grass Dance singers to resume or cease their songs.
 Some dancers held these symbolic crane-headed whistles as they flattened the grass during their dance.

-With a carved wooden effigy to represent a stylized crane's beak, this whistle has no fingerholes, which limits the range of pitches to those produced by the player varying the air pressure.
-The sole opening in the shaft of the whistle is the duct window.
-This whistle was carved and hollowed from a single piece of wood and wrapped in red-dyed strips of reeds.
-Two braided lengths of sweetgrass are lashed to the underside of the whistle, as sweetgrass is considered sacred and used as a means of purification in many tribes.
-A collar of red-dyed, quilled spokes surrounds the stylized crane's beak.
-Small rolled-metal cones are attached to the collar and used to secure dyed down feathers.
+The sole opening in the shaft of the whistle is a duct window.
+Carved and hollowed from a single piece of wood and wrapped in red-dyed strips of reeds, this whistle features two braided lengths of sweetgrass lashed to its underside.
+Sweetgrass is considered sacred and used as a means of purification in many tribes.
+A collar of red-dyed, quilled spokeswith small rolled-metal cones and dyed down feathers surround the crane's beak.
 Two elongated tethers with feather adornment are attached at the collar's base.